aacquaviva/mob2vec/readme.md

 # mob2vec

-mob2vec is a novel methodological framework centered on the combined use of a recent symbolic trajectory segmentation method for the removal of noise, a novel trajectory generalization method incorporating behavioral information, and an unsupervised technique for the learning of vector representations from sequential data.
+mob2vec is a novel framework for the representation learning of symbolic trajectories, in particular of CDR (Call Detail Record) trajectories.
+The methodology is centered on the combined use of a recent symbolic trajectory segmentation method for the removal of noise, a novel trajectory generalization method incorporating behavioral information, and an unsupervised technique for the learning of vector representations from sequential data.

 mob2vec is the result of an empirical study conducted on real CDR data through an extensive experimentation.
  As a result, it is shown that mob2vec generates vector representations of CDR trajectories in low dimensional spaces which preserve the similarity of the mobility behavior of individuals.

- Further details are available in the paper ***Learning Behavioral Representations of Human Mobility*** https://arxiv.org/abs/2009.04719v2
+ This research is presented in the paper "*Maria Luisa Damiani, Andrea Acquaviva, Fatima Hachem, Matteo Rossini*. ***Learning Behavioral Representations of Human Mobility***. *In: Proceedings of ACM SIGSPATIAL 2020, 3-6 Nov, Seattle, US.
+DOI: 10.1145/3397536.3422255"*

 ## Code
 The code is divided into several executable files to facilitate their use and reading.